mayodtit/RHSMocker/README.md

 % rake docs:generate
 ```

+### Health Care Provider (HCP) Taxonomy data

+The HCPTaxonomy model translates taxonomy codes into a human-readable description.

+To load HCP data in the database, run this: rake admin:import_hcp_taxonomy

 ### Metadata

 Metadata dynamically controls variables and features in the API without needing to deploy or reboot the servers.
 All values are stored as strings.
 A list is below: